MTI’s LE Athlete Fitness Assessment

 Protocol:

-8x Reps Front Squat @ 50% Bodyweight, Then
+• 8x Reps Front Squat @ 50% Bodyweight, Then

-4x Reps Front Squat @ 75% Bodyweight, (50% bodyweight for women), Then
+• 4x Reps Front Squat @ 75% Bodyweight, Then

-Max Reps Front Squat @ Bodyweight in 60 seconds
+• Max Reps Front Squat @ Bodyweight

-60 Second Time Limit.
+No time limit.
 Athlete can “rest” in the standing position, holding the barbell on his chest in the “rack” position.
 Once he racks or drops the barbell, the effort is over.

 The athlete must lower the barbell until his thighs are at parallel or below.
 The top of the range of motion is standing with the hips locked out at full extension.
 Only full Range of Motion reps count.